top of page

 • LinkedIn

 ELSEHERE was built in response to a recurring gap in contemporary art and performance.
-Many artists are doing serious work without equally serious structures around documentation, development, publication, and circulation.
-The work may be rigorous, formally complex, or historically grounded, yet once it leaves the room it is often forced into inadequate formats: a short bio, a project summary, a few images, a grant paragraph, a temporary post.
+Many artists are doing rigorous, formally complex, and historically grounded work without equally serious structures around development, documentation, publication, and circulation.
+Once the work leaves the room, it is often forced into inadequate forms: a short bio, a project summary, a few images, a grant paragraph, a temporary post.
 ELSEHERE was created to hold what exceeds those formats.

 Its work is international by structure and by necessity.
-ELSEHERE operates across geographies, languages, and institutional contexts, with active attention to translation, relational accountability, and the uneven conditions under which art travels.
-It is committed to practices that are formally ambitious, culturally grounded, and difficult to reduce to one disciplinary or regional frame.
+ELSEHERE operates across geographies, languages, and institutional contexts, with attention to translation, relational accountability, and the uneven conditions under which art travels.
+It is committed to practices that are formally ambitious, culturally grounded, and difficult to reduce to a single disciplinary, regional, or market frame.
 This includes artist support that does not separate aesthetics from infrastructure, and publishing that does not separate documentation from public life.

 For Yao, ELSEHERE is not outside her artistic practice.
 It extends the same concerns by other means.
-If choreography, installation, and film are ways of organizing pressure through form, ELSEHERE is a way of organizing conditions around art itself: how work develops, how it is held, how it is contextualized, and how it continues to live once the immediate event has ended.
+If choreography, installation, and film organize pressure through form, ELSEHERE organizes conditions around art itself: how work develops, how it is held, how it is contextualized, and how it continues to live once the immediate event has ended.

-STRATUM was developed within ELSEHERE as its editorial and publishing arm, built to hold long-form artist conversations, research-driven writing, and durable public records for practices moving across institutions, geographies, and languages.
+STRATUM was developed within ELSEHERE as its editorial and publishing arm, built for long-form artist conversations, research-driven writing, and records that can outlast the event.
+It gives ELSEHERE’s broader work a publishing structure through which artistic practices can be read, cited, contextualized, and carried forward with greater precision.

 bottom of page